 Similarly, with more of us operating under a hybrid working model, more niche questionnaires can be used to get staff thoughts on remote working and the return to work for those that are still working away from the office full-time.

-From schools to colleges and universities.
-Workplaces are not the only environments to see a rise in mental health issues.
+From schools to colleges and universities, workplaces are not the only environments to see a rise in mental health issues.
 94% of teachers have seen an increase in pupils displaying mental health issues, according to a survey from the YoungMinds mental health charity.

 Whether they believe a pupil or student could be experiencing anxiety or suffering from cyberbullying, or alternatively struggling with an eating disorder or be self-harming.
 Whatever issue a pupil or student could be wrestling with, a mental health survey administered amongst teachers or directly to students themselves who are over the age of 18, could help to identify any problems and get support to where it’s most needed.
+See also: Student Mental Health Check-in survey template.

 The use of mental health surveys could be extended to teachers too, to assess how well they are coping with the demands of their job and identify those who could benefit from additional support.